 Rationale: Drawing blood specimens from contraindicated sites can result in false test results or may injure the patient.

-Consult with the practitioner about stopping the IV infusion before obtaining the blood specimen, as applicable.3,10
+Consult with the practitioner about stopping the IV infusion for a minimum of 2 minutes13 before obtaining the blood specimen, as applicable.

-To reduce the risk of a hematoma, avoid venipuncture in locations where a vein branches.
-Puncturing the basilica vein is associated with damage to the underlying artery or nerve and is typically more painful.18
+Rationale: To reduce the risk of a hematoma, avoid venipuncture in a location where a vein branches.6

-Do not keep the tourniquet on the patient longer than 1 minute10 before the procedure is performed.
-Prolonged tourniquet application causes stasis, hemolysis, and hemoconcentration because of changes in the vascular epithelium from increased venous pressure and hypoxia.10
+Rationale: Prolonged tourniquet application causes stasis, hemolysis, and hemoconcentration because of changes in the vascular epithelium from increased venous pressure and hypoxia.6

 Do not touch the site after preparation unless sterile gloves are worn.1

-If contamination occurs, discard the needle and the collection barrel or syringe in a sharps container and prepare a new venipuncture set.
+If contamination occurs, discard the needle and the syringe in a sharps container and prepare a new venipuncture needle.

 Rationale: Gently pulling and stretching the patient’s skin help stabilize the vein and prevent it from rolling during needle insertion.